Photo: Leila Brewster

 Here are some tips on deciding where to have your rehearsal dinner, plus insight into what to wear, when to have it, and who to invite!

 What Is a Rehearsal Dinner?

-If you’ve never been in a wedding before, you might not realize that you even need a wedding rehearsal, let alone a rehearsal dinner.
+If you’ve never been in a wedding party before, you might not realize that you even need a wedding rehearsal — let alone a rehearsal dinner.

-The purpose is to make sure everyone involved in the actual wedding ceremony knows when to walk and where to sit and stand.
+The purpose is to ensure everyone involved in the wedding ceremony knows when to walk and where to sit and stand.

-And when the rehearsal is over, it’s customary to invite everyone to one last pre-wedding party — aka the rehearsal dinner!
+And when the rehearsal is over, it’s customary for the couple to invite everyone to one last pre-wedding party — AKA: the rehearsal dinner!

 When Should You Have Your Rehearsal Dinner?